 So make a habit of including a cover letter along with your submission.

-If the submission guidelines include the cover letter than send.
-If not they will mention that cover letter is not required.
+If the submission guidelines include the cover letter than send one, however if not they will mention that a cover letter is not required.
 If nothing is mentioned then you can include the cover letter as it shows professionalism.

 Keep your cover letter short, 4-5 lines maximum.

-Address it to the editor of the publication if the name is listed online or on submission guidelines.
-Else you can address your cover letter to the name of print publication.
+Address it to the editor of the publication if the name is listed online or the name from the submission guidelines.
+Else you can address your cover letter to the name of the print publication.